-- 13. No Government employee should except after previous intimation to the head of the Department acquire or dispose of or permit any of his family member to acquire or dispose of, any immovable property by exchange, purchase, sale, gift or otherwise either by himself or through others.
+12. No Government employee should except after previous intimation to the Head of the Department acquire or dispose of or permit any of his family member to acquire or dispose of, any immovable property by exchange, purchase, sale, gift or otherwise either by himself or through others.
 If such a transaction is conducted from a private dealer (not a regular or reputed dealer), the previous sanction of the Head of the Department Appointing authority/ Regional Officer/District Collectors/Other District Officers, as the case may be, as specified in sub-rule (10) of rule 9 should be obtained.
 Same is the case with the movable property exceeding Rs.
+20,000/- in value.

-20,0007- in value. - 14.
-The violation of above and or any of the following rules of conduct, would be treated as negligence/misconduct and is required to be dealt with under the A.P.
-Civil Service (CCA) Rules 1991.
+13. The violation of above and or any of the following rules of conduct, would be treated as negligence/misconduct and is required to be dealt with under the TG Civil Service (CCA) Rules 1991.

-RULE NO. NATURE OF PROHIBITION IN THE CONDUCT RULES
+RULE NO. & NATURE OF PROHIBITION IN THE CONDUCT RULES

-- 3 B Adopt dilatory tactics or wilfully cause delays - 93 C Indulge in sexual harassment with any working women - 4 Strikes - 5 Demonstrations - Acceptance of gifts, services, entertainments, address and other forms of felicitations. - Collection of subscriptions or other pecuniary assistance in pursuance of any object. - 8 Lending, borrowing and insolvency - 9 Acquiring or disposing of immovable or movable property. - 10 Indulging in private trade, business and investment. - 11 Promotion and management of companies in private capacity. - 12 Private employment.
+- 4 Strikes. - 5 Demonstrations. - 6 Acceptance of gifts, services, entertainments, address and other forms of felicitations. - 7 Collection of subscriptions or other pecuniary assistance in pursuance of any object. - 8 Lending, borrowing and insolvency. - 9 Acquiring or disposing of immovable or movable property. - 10 Indulging in private trade, business and investment. - 11 Promotion and management of companies in private capacity. - 12 Private employment. - 13 Publication of books. - 14 Communications of official documents or information.

-- 13 Publication of books. - 14 Communications of official documents or information - 15 Connection with press. - Participation in radio broadcast and contribution to newspapers and periodicals - 17 Criticism of the policy or action of Government or any other state govt. or central Government. - 18 Evidence before any committee, commission or other authority. - 19 Taking part in politics and elections. - 20 Vindication of acts and character of Government employee. - 21 Working with or under relatives in Government service. - 22 Employment of a member of the family in a private firm. - 23 Government employee not to deal in his official capacity with matters concerning himself, his relatives or dependants. - 24 Influencing authorities for furtherance of interests. - 25 Bigamous marriages. - 26 Dowry - 27 Drinking
+- 15 Connection with press. - 16 Participation in radio broadcast and contribution to newspapers and periodicals. - 17 Criticism of the policy or action of Government or any other state govt. or Central Government. - 18 Evidence before any committee, commission or other authority. - 19 Taking part in politics and elections. - 20 Vindication of acts and character of Government employee. - 21 Working with or under relatives in Government service. - 22 Employment of a member of the family in a private firm. - 23 Government employee not to deal in his official capacity with matters concerning himself, his relatives or dependants. - 24 Influencing authorities for furtherance of interests. - 25 Bigamous marriages. - 26 Dowry. - 27 Drinking.